golang-leipzig/golang-leipzig.github.io/content/posts/meetup-32-wrapup.md

-Running influxdb is an interim solution, as historical data can also be put into other (more static) storage like S3 or relational databases for the use case.
+Running influxdb is an interim solution, as historical data can also be put into other (more static) storage systems like S3 or relational databases for the use case.

 ## Energy efficiency of programming languages